The Bill of Rights for Dummies

 Life would be much simple and justice better served if only only malum in se crimes would be given jail time, while malum prohabitum offenses would be punished with fines, restitution, and indentured servitude, based upon the affect of the wrongful act upon the victim.
 As it now stands someone can actually be jailed longer for some minor non-violent offenses than someone who deliberately kills another person.

-Having non-violent offenders provide restitution and servitude instead of incarcerating them would free up jail space for the violent offenders and would probably reduce the number of prisons needed, and might actually accomplish something for the victims.
-There's nothing wrong with indentured servitude as far as I'm concerned.
+Having non-violent offenders provide restitution and servitude instead of incarcerating them would free up jail space for the violent offenders and would probably reduce the number of prisons needed, and might actually accomplish something for many victims.
+There's nothing wrong with indentured servitude as far as I'm concerned, and indentured servitude as punishment for a crime is specifically permitted by the 13th Amendment to the Constitution.
 Of course incarceration is big business these days.

 VII